Shantanu-121/Educase_School_API/README.md

 Retrieves a list of all schools ordered by proximity to the given coordinates.

 Query Parameters:
-a. latitude	- Float	(Latitude of the user's location)
+* latitude	- Float	(Latitude of the user's location)
-b. longitude - Float	(Longitude of the user's location)
+* longitude - Float	(Longitude of the user's location)

 Response:
 Returns an array of schools sorted by distance from the provided location.